OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-14.md

 ## 1 Samuel 14:46

-Then Saul withdrew from pursuing the Philistines, and the Philistines went to their own place.
+Then Saul ceased pursuing the Philistines, and the Philistines returned to their own place.

 ---